 The latest edition of the European Social Innovation Competition has attracted more than 1400 applications from all over Europe, confirming the success of the initiative.

-The Interreg Europe Policy Learning Platforms are here to stimulate knowledge exchange.
+The Interreg Europe Policy Learning Platform is here to stimulate knowledge exchange.
 The projects of the same family will be encouraged to learn from each other.
-To fine-tune the services and products of the platforms to the user needs, we encourage you to share your ideas with Andrea Di Anselmo, email@example.com, Thematic Manager for Research and Innovation.
+To fine-tune the services and products of the platform to the user needs, we encourage you to share your ideas with Andrea Di Anselmo, email@example.com, Thematic Manager for Research and Innovation.

 The SmartPilots consortium uploaded a position paper on the SME instrument to the public stakeholder consultation 'Interim evaluation of Horizon 2020'.